 Richard joined the University of Law in May 2020.
 Previously, Richard studied Law at the University of Leeds, before completing the Legal Practice Course and qualifying as a solicitor in 2011.
 Richard worked in private practice for 12 years, specialising in Civil Litigation and developing a keen interest in mediation and other forms of alternative dispute resolution.
-In Richard’s later years in practice, he progressed to the position of Legal Director, managing trainee solicitor and paralegal staff and becoming integral to his firm’s recruitment, financial planning and marketing strategies.
-In his role as Tutor, Richard has experience teaching on our undergraduate and postgraduate courses, with a focus on contractual and tort based modules.
-Richard has most recently taught Dispute Resolution on the Legal Practice Course and Advocacy on the Solicitors Qualifying Examination course.
+In Richard’s later years in practice, he progressed to the position of Legal Director, managing trainee solicitor and paralegal staff, and becoming integral to his firm’s recruitment, financial planning, and marketing strategies.
+Richard is a Fellow of The Higher Education Academy and is the campus Subject Lead for Dispute Resolution on the LPC.
+He also delivers litigious modules on the SQE and has experience teaching our academic undergraduate and postgraduate courses, with a focus on Contract and Tort law.

 Mark graduated in History from Edinburgh University, before completing the GDL and LPC at The University of Law in Chester.
 Mark qualified as a solicitor in 2006 and worked in Commercial Real Estate at leading firms in London and Liverpool for 11 years, specialising in retail sector work.
 He requalified as a teacher in 2018 and spent 2 years teaching History at a secondary school in Liverpool before joining The University of Law in Manchester in 2020.
 Mark teaches across all courses, with a particular focus on Land Law and Real Estate.